Market Meets Revolution

 During the decade of Culture Revolution these people sacrificed themselves for political enthusiasm to serve communist cause.

 After Culture Revolution another extreme followed.
-No longer these people care about collective well-being, instead, now they prioritize their personal wealth and well-being.
+No longer these people care about collective well-being, instead, they now prioritise their own personal wealth and well-being.

-Many of the Chinese people who now are over 45 years old, have experienced Culture Revolution.
+Chinese people who now are over 45 years old, have experienced Culture Revolution.
 Once they were so called ZhiShiQingNian, knowledgeable youth, and were sent to poor countryside.
-Some managed to get through and made up their career.
+Some survived, managed to get through and made up their career.

 HARDENED BY PRESSURE COOKING